 Participating credit unions insured under the Company's excess share insurance contract ("Excess-insureds") are required to maintain a capital contribution with the Company equal to 1% of the aggregate limits of liability, as defined by the Company's excess insurance contract with such credit unions.
 Capital contributions are adjusted periodically for changes in each Excess-insured's aggregate limits of liability.
-In addition to the capital contribution, the Company also assesses and earns monthly a risk-based premium, which is remitted by Excess-insureds in arrears after the end of each calendar quarter.
-Included in net premiums earned is \$251,246 and \$249,743 of such risk-based premiums for the year ended December 31, 2014 and 2013, respectively, which have been reduced by reinsurance premiums of \$40,380 and \$39,404 for the years ended December 31, 2014 and 2013, respectively, to arrive at net premiums earned reported in the statutory statements of income.
+In addition to the capital contribution, the Company also assesses and earns monthly a risk-based premium, which is remitted by

+Excess-insureds in arrears after the end of each calendar quarter.
+Included in net premiums earned is \$227,657 and \$251,246 of such risk-based premiums for the year ended December 31, 2015 and 2014, respectively, which have been reduced by reinsurance premiums of \$37,542 and \$40,380, for the years ended December 31, 2015 and 2014, respectively, to arrive at net premiums earned reported in the statutory statements of income.

 All capital contributions are refundable no sooner than 90 days following the date of termination of insurance, to the extent such amounts are not needed to satisfy guaranty losses.
-At December 31, 2013, capital contributions to be refunded for terminated contracts were \$80,000 (none at December 31, 2014) and are included in participants' capital contributions payable.
+At December 31, 2015, capital contributions to be refunded for terminated contracts were \$74,666 (none at December 31, 2014) and are included in participants' capital contributions payable.

-Participants' capital contributions that are receivable or payable as of December 31, 2014 and 2013 are presented on a gross basis in the accompanying financial statements.
-Included in participants' equity at December 31, 2014, is a receivable for capital contributions of Primary-insureds of \$5,300,000 less a payable for \$800,000.
-The receivable and payable balances result from annual growth or shrinkage in participating credit union shares and the receivables were substantially collected subsequent to December 31, 2014.
-Included in participants' equity at December 31, 2013, is a receivable for capital contributions of Primary-insureds of \$4,100,000, less a payable for \$500,000.
-The receivable and payable balances resulted from annual growth or shrinkage in participating credit union shares and were collected subsequent to December 31, 2013 and the payables refunded subsequent to December 31, 2013.
+Participants' capital contributions that are receivable or payable as of December 31, 2015 and 2014 are presented on a gross basis in the accompanying financial statements.
+Included in participants' equity at December 31, 2015, is a receivable for capital contributions of Primary-insureds of \$9,000,000 less a payable for \$500,000.
+The receivable and payable balances result from annual growth or shrinkage in participating credit union shares and the receivables were substantially collected subsequent to December 31, 2015.
+Included in participants' equity at December 31, 2014, is a receivable for capital contributions of Primary-insureds of \$5,300,000, less a payable for \$800,000.
+The receivable and payable balances resulted from annual growth or shrinkage in participating credit union shares and were collected and the payables refunded subsequent to December 31, 2014.

 Guaranty losses under the Company's primary insurance contracts are paid first from the Company's reserve for guaranty losses and then from current and retained earnings; thereafter, losses are charged pro rata to the primary capital contribution accounts.
 Guaranty losses under the Company's excess insurance contracts are paid first from the Company's reserve for guaranty losses and then from current and retained earnings up to an aggregate of \$7,500,000.
 A claim would be made against the Company's reinsurance policy for up to \$7,500,000 in aggregate losses exceeding the Company's \$7,500,000 retention.
-Thereafter, losses are charged pro rata to the excess capital contribution accounts, to the extent of such balances.
+Thereafter, losses are charged pro rata to the excess capital contribution accounts, and premium deposit accounts held by ESI, to the extent of such balances.